fbgoode/GWBall/README.md

 You may play the game directly from its <a href="https://fbgoode.github.io/GWBall">GitHub Pages deployment</a>.

-Alternatively, the application may be downloaded from <a href="https://github.com/fbgoode/GWBall/archive/main.zip">this link</a> and executed using any modern browser (including mobile).

 ##### 1. Open game

 ##### 2. Select game mode A (easier) or B (harder) clicking on buttons or with keyboard keys "A" or "B"